team

 Primary state: the artifacts in docs/plans/<id>/*.md.
 Each artifact’s YAML frontmatter is the source of truth for “did this phase finish?” and “was the human gate passed?”

 Live coordination: TodoWrite (session-scoped).
 The orchestrator seeds the ledger at the start of /team, marks each item in_progress when dispatching, and completed when the artifact lands.
-Any /team-* command rebuilds the ledger by scanning artifacts on entry, so an interrupted run can be resumed by re-invoking any of them with docs/plans/<id>/.
+Any /team-* command rebuilds the ledger by scanning artifacts on entry, so an interrupted run can be resumed by re-invoking any of them bare — discovery auto-resolves the artifact directory (an explicit docs/plans/<id>/ is still accepted).

 Approval markers: the gated artifact’s own YAML frontmatter (approved: true, approved_at: <ISO-8601>) records human gate passes durably.
 The artifact is self-describing.